 Lake Altdöbern is currently being flooded.
-Around two thirds of what was once the Greifenhain open-cast mine have already been filled with water.
-The process is scheduled to be completed in 2026.
-At present, the lake is still undergoing mining reclamation work.
-Investment in tourism infrastructure and the development of the lake will follow in the coming years.
-The focus will be on health, vitality and the emergence of a new landscape.
+The former Greifenhain open-cast mine is already about two-thirds full.
+The end of flooding is planned for 2030.
+The lake is currently still subject to mining rehabilitation.
+Investments in the tourism infrastructure and the development of the lake will follow in the coming years.
+The focus will be on health, vitality and landscape culture.

 Facts and figures

 - Max. depth: 67 metres

 Leisure facilities and activities

 - Pritzen peninsula art space: A series of artworks and unusual designs were created as part of the European Biennial of Contemporary Art, which was held in this post-mining landscape in 1993 and 1995.
 Today only a few can still be found, but they have also been overgrown by new life.

 - Cycling along the lakeside path connecting Altdöbern, Cunersdorf and Pritzen and on the cycle path link to Lake Gräbendorf

 Diese Karte kann nicht von Google Maps geladen werden, da Sie in den Datenschutz- und Cookie-Einstellungen externen Inhalten nicht zugestimmt haben.